MChatzakis/MChatzakis.github.io/_pages/about.md

 I have collaborated with several institutions, including the [Commision of Atomic Energy (CEA)](https://www.cea.fr/) in Paris, [DIAS](https://www.epfl.ch/labs/dias/) lab of EPFL in Switzerland ([summer@epfl](https://summer.epfl.ch/)), and [FORTH-ICS](https://www.forth.gr/en/home/) in Greece.

 I am honored to have received several awards and scholarships, including undergraduate scholarships from the University of Crete, and graduate scholarships from the [Latsis Foundation](https://www.latsis-foundation.org/eng) and the [Onassis Foundation](https://www.onassis.org).
 I was also honored to participate as a young computer scientist in the [9th Heidelberg Laureate Forum](https://www.heidelberg-laureate-forum.org/forum/9th-hlf-2022.html).
+I am also a selected Shadow PC for VLDB 2026.

 For details, refer to my [detailed CV](https://mchatzakis.github.io/assets/pdf/cv.pdf).